No Tags Found!

 Hi,

-But now I have received call from my future employer HR (no formal communication) that they have received negative feedback from my previous organisation on my candidature in Back Ground Verification process.
+I have received a confirmed offer letter from my future employer, and based on that, I have resigned from my current organization.
+However, I have now received a call from my future employer's HR (no formal communication) stating that they have received negative feedback from my previous organization regarding my candidature in the Background Verification process.

 From India, Mumbai